zyazyaG/Students_Performance/README.md

 2. Provide excessive support for students who are located in regions with low imd.
 3. Advise students in lower age range to closely communicate with students that are older.

-4. The critical role in determining the students outcome is played by the score on assessments, thus the additional study sources would be helpfull for students success.
+4. The critical role in determining the students outcome is played by the score on assessments, thus the additional study sources would be helpfull for students' success.
-5. The level of interaction of student on online tools has significant impact on the final result, thus advise students to closely interact with online study materials
+5. The level of interaction of student on online tools has significant impact on the final result, therefore advise students to closely interact with online study materials
-6. Course length plays small but statistically significant role in outcome, therefore determine optimal course length.
+6. Course length plays small but statistically significant role in outcome, thus determine optimal course length.

 ## Future Steps